ProtoDUNE-BSM/pdhdbsmdata/README.md

 The second filter, `triggertypefilter`, comes after trigger decoder.
 The module is defined in `PDHDTriggerTypeFilter_module.cc`.
 This uses the trigger information to determine whether the event was a ground shake type, in which case the event is removed.

 The third filter is still in development.
-It is the `extmuonfilter` that comes at the end of the process and is defined in `PDHDExtMuonFilter_module.cc`.
-The trigger aims to remove events where the shower which caused the trigger is aligned in drift time with a muon entering the front of the TPC.
+It is the `extmuonfilter` module that comes at the end of the process and is defined in `PDHDExtMuonFilter_module.cc`.
+The filter aims to remove events where the shower that caused the trigger is aligned in drift time with a muon entering the front of the TPC.
 This is a major source of background and filtering a large of them out at the decoder level would be useful.